 Hinckley is a tiny town located in the state of Utah.
 With a population of 630 people and just one neighborhood, Hinckley is the 140th largest community in Utah.

-Because occupations involving physical labor dominate the local economy, Hinckley is generally considered to be a blue-collar town.
-38.24% of the Hinckley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hinckley is a blue-collar town, with 38.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hinckley is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Hinckley who work in teaching (10.86%), management occupations (10.63%), and maintenance occupations (10.41%).

-In terms of college education, Hinckley is nearly on par with the US average for all cities of 21.84%: 20.00% of adults 25 and older in Hinckley have a bachelor's degree or advanced degree.
+The education level of Hinckley citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.00% of adults 25 and older in Hinckley have a college degree.

 The per capita income in Hinckley in 2022 was $28,289, which is lower middle income relative to Utah and the nation.
 This equates to an annual income of $113,156 for a family of four.
 However, Hinckley contains both very wealthy and poor people as well.